JamesCoding888/JavaOCP20221017/README.md

 		The code aims to provide insights into the performance characteristics of different collection classes, allowing developers to make informed decisions when choosing the appropriate collection class for their specific requirements.

+		Based on the implementation of the code, the console output appears to display the average durations (in seconds) for each collection class in ascending order.
+		It suggests that the TreeSet class has the lowest average duration, indicating better performance compared to the other classes.

 ------------------------------------------------------------------------------
 # day16 Java Advanced: Hashtable, Enumeration, LinkedHashMap, HashMap, TreeMap, Collectors and Arrays.asList